FRC5190/Training/P01/Readme.md

 1. **Path tracking** is an core element of many robots and involves making the robot track a pre-defined path.
 You will learn the basic elements of path tracking and the complexity of doing this well.
 1. **Object recognition** sets up a simple vision pipeline integrated with your robot to recognize objects of a certain color.

 In this first lesson, you do not need any robot.
-We will help you started with the prerequisites on your laptop.
+You will set up the prerequisites on your laptop.
 You need a **Windows 10** laptop wth 4GB of memory or more, and 50GB or more of free disk space.
 You cannot use a Mac for these lessons.
 Follow the steps below.

 ## Install JDK 8